itsxwang/software-development/Frontend/React/Hooks/useEffect.md

 Note: The ***useEffect*** hook's callback function executes after the component has rendered and the browser has painted the updated UI to the screen.
 This means that any code inside useEffect runs post-render, not during the render phase.

+Note: The `useEffect` callback function should not be defined with `async` keyword.
+Because `useEffect` callbacks are synchronous to prevent race conditions.

 ***The effects run in the order they are declared, but the cleanup functions(functions return by `useEffect`) run in reverse order.***